 - Management and Administration of the village - Gardening and Maintenance of the common areas of the village (to boundary of unit occupied land. - Recreation or entertainment facilities - Use of Community Facilities - Rent of Unit site (lease hold) - Power, light, telephone, water sewerage, rates, charges, and assessments levied on the village and common property but not for individual units. - Federal and State Land Tax and any other tax or levy in respect of the Village.
-(Excluding capital gains, income or gift tax but including GST) - Equipment for the use of all residents in community facilities only. - Management Fees, administration costs, wages for administration and/or caretaker, wages for the other employees and contractors incurred in the management and maintenance of the common areas only within the village. - Secretarial, legal, and accounting charges reasonably incurred in the administration of the village. - Fire and all risks and plate glass insurance for Leasehold units and community facilities. - Public Liability Insurance
+(Excluding capital gains, income or gift tax but including GST) - Equipment for the use of all residents in community facilities only. - Management Fees, administration costs, wages for administration and/or caretaker, wages for the other employees and contractors incurred in the management and maintenance of the common areas only within the village. - Secretarial, legal, and accounting charges reasonably incurred in the administration of the village. - Fire and all risks and plate glass insurance for Leasehold units and community facilities. - Public Liability Insurance - Workers Compensation Insurance and such other insurances as the Manger may determine

-Workers Compensation Insurance and such other insurances as the Manger may determine Cleaning of all community facilities • Miscellaneous expenses incurred in the running and maintenance of the village Costs of arbitration proceedings between the residents committee and the Manager costs to be shared equally.
+Cleaning of all community facilities Miscellaneous expenses incurred in the running and maintenance of the village • Costs of arbitration proceedings between the residents committee and the Manager costs to be shared equally.
 Annual Pest Control in the common areas.
-General Service Fees DO NOT INCLUDE: • Plumbing from the stopcock in the front of the unit into the unit • Electrical and phone lines from the junction box into the unit Maintenance of toilets and plumbing inside the units Maintenance of the unit save for the items which are specifically referred to above as being included in the general services charge • Replacement of television and ariels.
-Any internal maintenance, repair, or replacement inside a unit Internal Fences Maintenance or repair of alternations or additions to individual units requested by the resident (past or present) Maintenance of paving inside unit private area Maintenance of letter boxes not on the common property Cleaning of courtyards Maintenance of garages and carports within villa area Care of plants and gardens within villa area Reinstatement costs prior to the sale of the unit • Costs of repairing or reinstating the unit where the president's action have led to an insurance claim being refused Termite Damage to units Leaky showers and dripping taps Use of office equipment and consumables by resident Newspapers and Magazines Individual services such as charges for laundry, meals, care, or cleaning services done by village staff or contractors.
-Any other item not specifically referred to in the inclusions above 7.2 Are optional ⊠ Yes ☐ No personal services provided or made Meals can be supplied if required.
+General Service Fees DO NOT INCLUDE: • Electrical and phone lines from the junction box into the unit Maintenance of the unit save for the items which are specifically referred to above as being included in the general services charge Replacement of television and ariels.
+Internal Fences Maintenance or repair of alternations or additions to individual units requested by the resident (past or present) • Maintenance of paving inside unit private area Maintenance of letter boxes not on the common property Cleaning of courtyards Maintenance of garages and carports within villa area Care of plants and gardens within villa area Reinstatement costs prior to the sale of the unit • Costs of repairing or reinstating the unit where the president's action have led to an insurance claim being refused Termite Damage to units Leaky showers and dripping taps Use of office equipment and consumables by resident Newspapers and Magazines • Individual services such as charges for laundry, meals, care, or cleaning services done by village staff or contractors.
+Any other item not specifically referred to in the inclusions above 7.2 Are optional personal services provided or made Meals can be supplied if required.
 Private agreements required. available to residents Domestic Services are available at private costs to the residents either on a user-pays basis? by Home Care Package or private payment from our own village nurses and personal care workers and contractors.
 Transport Services - additional fees not included in GSF.
 Please see full list of available services from the front office.
-Yes, home care is provided in association with an Approved 7.3 Does the retirement village Provider Guardian Angels at Home Pty Ltd and Sapphire Care - the operator provide support staff are based in our village so flexible care arrangements government funded available. home care services under the Aged Care Act 1997 (Cwth)?
+No, home care is provided in association with an Approved 7.3 Does the retirement village Provider. operator provide government funded home care services under the Aged Care Act 1997 (Cwth)?
+Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth

-Note: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth).
+Hote: Some residents may be eligible to receive a Home Care Package, or a Commonwealth Home Support Program subsidised by the Commonwealth Government if assessed as eligible by an aged care assessment team (ACAT) under the Aged Care Act 1997 (Cwth).
 These home care services are not covered by the Retirement Villages Act 1999 (Qld).

-Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village provider, if one is offered.
+Residents can choose their own approved Home Care Provider and are not obliged to use the retirement village provider if one is offered.